nintexplatform/nwc-solution-starter/README.md

 $ n 6.17.1
 ```
 - Check here for latest version :  https://nodejs.org/dist/latest-v6.x/
-- This is to support SP2016 compatability - and SPFX 1.1
+- This is to support SP2016 compatibility - and SPFX 1.1